TosbackCgusBridge-Bot/CGUs-versions/ASKfm/Privacy Policy.md

 Ask Jeeves Privacy Policy Back to About Home

-_Last updated: October 29, 2013_
+_Last updated: 3 April, 2014_

 At Ask, we respect your privacy, and we understand the importance of the information you entrust to us.
 This Privacy Policy describes our practices concerning the information collected by the Ask family of companies consisting of IAC Search &.
-Media Europe, Ltd., APN, LLC and Mindspark Interactive Network, Inc. ("Ask", "we", "us", "our") through the use of (i) our websites (the "Website") and (ii) "Search Applications," a search box on an application or site from which you can access our search services , specifically provided by APN, LLC and/or Mindspark Interactive Network, Inc.(collectively the "Services").
+Media Europe, Ltd., APN, LLC and Mindspark Interactive Network, Inc. ("Ask", "we", "us", "our") through the use of (i) this website (the "Website") and (ii) "Search Applications," made available by means of a search box on an application or site from which you can access our search services, specifically provided by APN, LLC and/or Mindspark Interactive Network, Inc.(collectively the "Services").

 Below we describe what information we collect when you use our Services, how we protect that information, how long we retain it, with whom we share it, and what your privacy options are.
 By using the Services, you consent to our collection and use of your information as described in this Privacy Policy.

-This Privacy Policy was last updated on December 15, 2011.
-We will continue to evaluate this Privacy Policy against new technologies, business practices, and our users' needs, and may make changes to the Privacy Policy accordingly.
+We will continue to evaluate this Privacy Policy against new technologies, business practices, and our users’ needs, and may make changes to the Privacy Policy accordingly.
 Please check this page periodically for updates.
 If we make any material changes to this Privacy Policy, we will post the updated Privacy Policy here, along with its effective date, and notify you by email or by means of a notice on our Website.
 Your continued use of the Services after our posting of changes to this Privacy Policy means that you agree to be bound by such changes.

 What information do we collect about you?